 How to Make

-Step 1: Mix Dough
+Step 1: Make Cookie Dough

-Step 2: Bake Cookies
+Step 2: Scoop, Press, and Bake

-You want to put them 2-3 inches apart as they will spread a bit.
-Once you’ve got the dough on the baking sheet, flatten the dough using the bottom of a cup.
+Press: Once you’ve got the dough on the baking sheet, flatten the dough using the bottom of a cup.
 I recommend placing a piece or parchment or wax paper on top the dough and under the cookie to keep the dough from sticking to the cup.

 - Measure out the flour and oats using the spoon and swipe method of fluffing up the ingredients and then spooning into the measure cups and swiping the excess off the top with a knife.
 If you dip the measuring cup directly into the flour or oats it can pack down and you will add too much flour to the recipe.

-- You can make the cookies bigger like a bakery style cookie, or make smaller mini cookies, just know it will change the baking time.
+- You can make the cookies bigger like a bakery-style cookie, or make smaller mini cookies, just know it will change the baking time.

 - An ice cream scoop works great for getting even sized cookies.